-- Open the application folder: Projects\STM32L152RE-Nucleo\Demonstrations\ - Chose the desired IDE project (EWARM for IAR, MDK-ARM for Keil) - Double click on the project file (for example Project.eww for EWARM) - Rebuild all files: Go to Project and select Rebuild all - Load the project image: Go to Project and select Debug - Run the program: Go to Debug and select Go.
+- Open the application folder: Projects\STM32F103RB-Nucleo\Demonstrations\ - Chose the desired IDE project (EWARM for IAR, MDK-ARM for Keil and TrueSTUDIO for Atollic) - Double click on the project file (for example Project.eww for EWARM) - Rebuild all files: Go to Project and select Rebuild all - Load the project image: Go to Project and select Debug - Run the program: Go to Debug and select Go.

-The demonstration software as well as other software examples that allow you to discover the STM32 microcontroller features are available on ST website at www.st.com/stm32nucleo.
+The demonstration software as well as other software examples that allow user to discover the STM32 microcontroller features, are available on ST website at www.st.com/stm32nucleo.